Jung as a Boundary Protocol: Non-Retroactive Accountability When Meaning Is Committed

 Conclusion: Reviving Jung Means Making Meaning Non-Retroactive

-This paper presented a Jung-first accountability structure: commit a Boundary Packet (scope, assumptions, checks, PASS/FAIL or responsibility triggers), bind decision artifacts to that commit, and force every rebuttal to either (a) propose an alternative committed boundary and inherit responsibility, or (b) remain an unbounded objection that is logged but cannot dissolve the original responsibility surface.
+Jung is not revived by quoting symbols or celebrating introspection.
+He is revived when meaning becomes a responsibility-bearing act.
+This paper presented a Jung-first accountability structure: commit a Boundary, bind decision artifacts to that commit, and force every rebuttal to either (a) propose an alternative committed boundary and inherit responsibility, or (b) remain an unbounded objection.

 Under this structure, “interpretation” stops functioning as a projection screen.
 It becomes owned meaning.
 That is the practical revival of Jung for the AI era: a psychology of meaning that cannot escape responsibility.